Google Cloud Storage (GCS)

 Add Google Cloud Storage as a Remote Server

-The Authentication Information is required because it contains the credentials Files.com will use for connecting to the remote system.
+The Authentication Information is required because it contains the credentials Files.com uses to connect to the remote system.

-Once your Remote Server is added, you can integrate it to Files.com as either a Remote Server Mount or Sync.
+Once your Remote Server is added, you can integrate it with Files.com as either a Remote Server Mount or a Sync.

 Authentication Information

 Files.com supports two authentication types for connecting to Google Cloud Storage.
-By default, JSON is selected.
+JSON is selected by default.

 Permissions for Files.com Access